uriel1998/weather.sh/README.md

-# weather.sh
+# weather.sh and forecast.sh
-A bash script to get the weather from OpenWeatherMap and output to the terminal, Openbox, or HTML
+A bash script to get the weather and forecast from OpenWeatherMap and output to the terminal, Openbox, or HTML

 ## Contents